 Ngāti Hine hoki ko Ngāti Kahu ōku iwi.
 Koira te ōpurepure o tōku whakapapa.

-Melinda Webber is an Associate Professor and Research Director of The Starpath Project in the Faculty of Education at the University of Auckland, New Zealand.
-She is a former Fulbright/Nga Pae o te Maramatanga Indigenous Scholar who has published widely on the nature of ethnic identity development and iwi distinctiveness, examining the ways race, ethnicity, culture and identity impact the lives of young people, particularly Maori students .
+Melinda Webber is an Associate Professor in the Faculty of Education and Social Work at the University of Auckland.
+Melinda is the Director for the Atlantic Fellows for Social Equity programme and a former Director of the Starpath Project.
+Melinda has been a Fulbright/Nga Pae o te Maramatanga Indigenous Scholar and has published widely on the nature of ethnic identity development and iwi distinctiveness, examining the ways race, ethnicity, culture and identity impact the lives of young people, particularly Maori students .